Paingouin/ModernCPPSeed/README.md

  ╚═ CMakeLists.txt --The main CMakeLists.txt (the one read in first by Cmake)

 ```
-In the folder Batch, I to put my executables , each batch represent an executable binary (but nothing prevent you to make libraries into these folder)
+In the folder Executable, I to put my executables , each Executable represent an executable binary (but nothing prevent you to make libraries into these folder)
 In the folder Libraries, I prefer to put all my self-made Libraries, and libraries who I have the source file like headers only libraries. (nothing prevent you to make executable inside this folder)